Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

-Ultimately, an interplay with some other bosonic excitations like magnons, for instance, could as well lead to the distinct behavior of the localization peak in \Gd\ compared to \Tb.
+Ultimately, an interplay with some other bosonic excitations such as magnons, for instance, could as well lead to the distinct behavior of the localization peak in \Gd\ compared to \Tb.
 Indeed, magnon bands extending to energies up to $\sim$~100~meV have been reported in several members of the \Re\ family \cite{Riberolles2022, Zhang2020}.

-With the presence of a red-shifting localization peak being a common occurrence in many other strongly correlated electron systems, we now turn to analyze the correlations in the \Re\ series.
-Fig.~\ref{calculations} (a) and (b) show the comparison between the experimental and the calculated optical conductivity using DFT taking into account the different magnetic structures.
-For all calculations, a Hubbard $U_{Re}\,=\,10$~eV was added to the rare-earth element with the LDA+$U$ method using the double-counting correction in the fully localized limit (FLL) to treat the strongly correlated 4$f$ electrons \cite{Petersen2006, Soderlind2014, Lee2022, Liu2021}.
+The presence of a red-shifting localization peak is a common occurrence in systems with slow electron dynamics, such as organic conductors, cuprates, and manganites \cite{Fratini2021, Delacretaz2017}, many of them being strongly correlated materials.
+Hence, we now turn to analyzing the electronic correlations in the \Re\ series.
+Figures~\ref{calculations}(a) and \ref{calculations}(b) show the comparison between the experimental and the calculated optical conductivities using DFT taking into account the different magnetic structures.
+For all calculations, a Hubbard $U_{R}\,=\,10$~eV was added to the rare-earth element with the DFT+$U$ method using the double-counting correction in the fully localized limit to treat the strongly correlated 4$f$ electrons \cite{Petersen2006, Soderlind2014, Lee2022, Liu2021}.
 In the case of \Gd, a good agreement with the experiment is found, while for \Tb, the low-energy spectral weight cannot be reproduced with this method.
-The agreement increases when adding a Hubbard $U_{\mathrm{Mn}}$~=~0.4~eV to the Mn-atoms.
-Another possibility is to shift the Fermi energy down by 47~meV to lower energies; however, this requires removing one electron from the structure, which is hard to reconcile with the system.
+The agreement is improved by adding a Hubbard $U_{\mathrm{Mn}}$~=~0.4~eV to the Mn-atoms.
+Another possibility is shifting the Fermi energy down by 47~meV; however, this requires removing one electron from the structure, which is hard to reconcile with the system.

 Although with different adjustments, one can bring the calculations to the experiment's level, in either case, the energy of the calculated conductivity needs to be rescaled by a factor of 2.5 in \Gd\ (2 in \Tb).
 A very similar scaling factor was previously reported for ARPES measurements of \Gd\ \cite{Liu2021}.
-This suggests that these systems are beyond DFT, and electronic correlations therein can not be fully treated on the mean-field DFT+$U$ level.
+This suggests that these systems are clearly beyond DFT, and electronic correlations therein can not be fully treated on the mean-field DFT+$U$ level.